HapticFinance/docs/content/glossary.md

 ### Haptic network token (HAP)

 It is the token used a collateral by stakers in the Haptic protocol.
-It is designed with a weekly inflationary policy with progressive decay.
+It is designed with a weekly inflationary policy and progressive decay.

 ### Decentralized autonomous organization (DAO)

 A system to automate decision making, submission of proposals and voting.
-Rules are encoded in smart contracts designed to not depend on a central organization.
+Rules are encoded in smart contracts designed to be independant from a central organization.

 ### Automated market maker (AMM)
 A decentralized protocol designed to eliminate the need for counterparties and automate token trades.